-In parallel with the Debtors' efforts regarding the auction process, the Debtors engaged in discussions with creditor constituencies regarding amendments and modifications to the Plan filed on April 14, 2015.
+In parallel with the Debtors' efforts regarding the auction process, the Debtors engaged in discussions with creditor constituencies regarding amendments and modifications to the chapter 11 plan filed on April 14, 2015.
 As described below, the impetus for these discussions has been the potential of the REIT Reorganization.
-These discussions have resulted in the Plan, which contemplates the Merger, as described herein and in the Plan.
+These discussions resulted in the Original Confirmed Plan, which contemplated the REIT-Merger, as described herein.